Communities

 I agree that this would not be a good first answer, but, as I noted, other people had already covered possible solutions while continuing to use Windows 10.
 I think it's perfectly reasonable, when someone asks "How do I do X, in order to achieve Y?" to reply "Doing X isn't really the best way to achieve Y; a better approach would be to do Z," especially if other answerers have already covered ways to do X. Bytes are cheap.

-Kevin M. Mansour‭ wrote over 2 years ago · edited over 2 years ago
+Kevin M. Mansour‭ wrote about 3 years ago · edited about 3 years ago

 Z should be a solution to their existing software, once again, answers shouldn't recommend to install other software anyway.
 If there is no solution for their existing software, so you should post an answer says "No, not possible." and maybe after that you may recommend other software but the whole answer should direct their existing software first.